 In most states, you can bring a personal injury lawsuit against the negligent driver who caused your accident.
-When you suffer serious injuries in a crash, your mounting expenses may include lost wages, vehicle damage, and medical bills – all of which fall under the category of “compensatory damages,” and may be recovered from the at-fault party.
+When you suffer serious injuries in a crash, your mounting expenses may include lost wages, vehicle damage, and medical bills – all of which fall under the category of “compensatory damages,” and maybe recovered from the at-fault party.

 Compensatory damages are supposed to “make the plaintiff whole,” so the amounts awarded can vary dramatically from case to case.
 While some accident victims may only need $50k to cover their medical procedures and short-term costs, for instance, others may be looking at a lifetime of intensive medical care.
 As a result, there are few statewide caps on this type of compensation.

 In addition to the standard compensatory damages, some plaintiffs may also be able to recover punitive damages.
-Intended to penalize the negligent party for their harmful actions, this form of compensation is awarded only in the most extreme circumstances, and may be subject to damage caps.
+Intended to penalize the negligent party for their harmful actions, this form of compensation is awarded only in the most extreme circumstances and may be subject to damage caps.
 Under Alabama Code 1-11-20, plaintiffs seeking punitive damages also have to clearly demonstrate that the other driver showed “reckless or conscious disregard of the rights or safety of others.”
 In Kentucky Statutes 411.184, a similar rule applies, with the law requiring “evidence that the defendant… acted toward the plaintiff with oppression, fraud or malice”

 Recovering Damages from Drunk Drivers

-Although the bar is set high for punitive damages, drunk driving often meets this criteria and qualifies as “reckless or conscious disregard.”
+Although the bar is set high for punitive damages, drunk driving often meets this criterion and qualifies as “reckless or conscious disregard.”
 This is because it is widely understood that drunk driving poses an extreme risk to everyone on the road, and all states require prospective drivers to pass a licensing test that acknowledges this fact.

 In order to get punitive damages, your attorney will need to show clear evidence that the other driver was intoxicated.
 It also needs to be clear that the driver was actually at fault for your accident in the first place: Otherwise, you will not be able to get your compensatory damages, let alone any punitive measures.